Honoring Our Public Servants.

 Attend, Connect, Share

 Throughout the country, mayors, governors, agency leaders, communities and public service organizations participate in PSRW by issuing proclamations; hosting award ceremonies and special tribute events.
-Events in Washington, D.C. will include the third annual Public Service 5K run/walk, the fifth annual Public Service Town Hall, and government appreciation day at the Washington Nationals.
+Events in Washington, D.C. will include the third annual Public Service 5K run/walk, a government appreciation day at the Washington Nationals and a luncheon to announce finalists for the 2015 Samuel J. Heyman Service to America Medals.

 Faces of Government: Help us share positive stories of how government works by contributing profiles about government employees and their work and accomplishments.

-PSRW Thunderclap: Coming in April, sign up for the PSRW 2015 Thunderclap campaign where a few hundred supporters can spread a message of thanks to millions of social media followers.
+PSRW Thunderclap: Sign up for the PSRW 2015 Thunderclap campaign where a few hundred supporters can spread a message of thanks to millions of social media followers.

 For additional suggestions and resources to participate in Public Service Recognition Week in your agency or community, visit our Celebration Toolkit page.